-17-26 ("Licensing of Nursing Homes")
+17-26 ("Licensing of Nursing Homes") 2ND POSTING

-Date: January 30, 2024
+Date: October 9, 2024

 In accordance with Ohio Revised Code Section 119.04, the Ohio Department of Health ("ODH") is conducting a five-year rule review of Ohio Administrative Code rules 3701-17-01 to 3701-17-26 ("Licensing of Nursing Homes").
 ODH is responsible for licensing nursing homes in Ohio.
 These rules as posted are the result of a two-year long stakeholder process that began looking at the rules holistically to see how Ohio could better serve nursing home residents while attempting to keep changes as cost neutral for nursing homes as possible.
 All rules have been amended to remove regulatory restrictive language in accordance with SB 9 of the 134th General Assembly.
+The second posting changes that were made after receiving stakeholder comments from the first posting are highlighted in yellow in the BIA document.
 ODH is proposing to amend the rules as follows: